Modulation of Neuronal Firing Modes by Electric Fields in a Thermosensitive FitzHugh-Nagumo Model: Discussion

 \section{Discussion}

-In this study, we analyzed the dynamics of a thermosensitive FitzHugh-Nagumo neuron under the influence of an external electric field.
-Our results highlight the intricate interplay between temperature, excitability, and external electrical stimuli in shaping neuronal firing patterns.
+We investigated the dynamics of a thermosensitive FitzHugh-Nagumo neuron under combined temperature and electric field modulation.
+Our results reveal an intricate interplay between thermal effects, excitability, and external field parameters in controlling neuronal firing patterns.

-The analysis of the coefficient of variation (CV) of the interspike interval (ISI) revealed that neuronal activity is highly dependent on the cell radius and excitability parameter.
-Specifically, we observed that for small values of these parameters, the variability in firing patterns is minimized, leading to more regular spiking behavior (Fig.\ref{1}).
-This finding suggests that neuronal size and excitability are crucial factors in determining the robustness of spike generation, which may have implications for understanding size-dependent neuronal properties in biological systems.
+We found that the analysis of the coefficient of variation $(CV)$ shows that neuronal activity strongly depends on cell radius $r$ and excitability parameters.
+Small values of these parameters maintain highly regular spiking patterns with minimal variability (Fig.~\ref{1}), demonstrating how neuronal size and excitability govern spike generation robustness in biological systems.